canmom/canmom.github.io/fiction/undefinedbehaviour.md

 My efforts got some praise as well.
 You know, one or two lines in the reviews saying the 'graphics' are 'pretty good'.
 But really it's what they *didn't* say.
 Nobody complaining about frame drops, no crashes on unusual hardware, no motion sickness for the VR players.
 (All ten of them.)

 Ah, but let me tell you about the game.
-We called it <cite>TRISMEGISTUS</cite>---after the alchemist, that's right.
-It was truly one of those overambitious heartbreaker projects that is like a candle to the indie developer moth.
+We called it <cite>TRISMEGISTUS</cite>---after the alchemist of course.
+It was truly one of those overambitious heartbreaker projects, candle to the indie developer moth.
 An immersive RPG with a robust simulation.
 We used a heavily customised version of Bevy for the engine.
 There was networked coop, even, with proper rollback netcode.
 Don't worry about all that, I mean, that's what *I* think about, but... nobody plays a game for its ECS architecture.

 No, it was her magic, in the end.
-Violet was our head writer, and she cooked up this wonderful branching narrative with five different factions.
+Violet was our writer, and she cooked up this wonderful branching narrative with five different factions.
 You could side with the Seelie or Unseelie Courts, or the Alchemists, the Homunculi, the Jellies... or take it your own way, and whatever you did would advantage one side or another and trigger events all over the map.
-I'm pretty sure it was based on an old tabletop campaign she'd run.
-And she truly worked like a machine.
-I can't even pretend to know half the things that could happen, and I've kept the script on my hard drive for years since.
+I'm pretty sure it was based on an old tabletop campaign she'd run, but she truly worked like a machine.
+I can't even pretend to know half the things that could happen, and I've kept the script on my hard drive all the years since.

-We were all very energised after that.
+We were all very energised after that big release.
 Violet came round my place a few times, fizzing with new ideas for the game.
 Obviously, we got everyone in the polycule to play it.
+Most of them liked it!

 It got kind of weird in week three.
 So... it started like this.
 A popular Korean vtuber called PURPLE got into the game, and that brought in a whole wave of new attention.
 (Purple as in the English word, so transliterated 퍼펄 in Korean.)
-We were as surprised as you're probably imagining.
+We were completely taken off guard.
 At that time, we'd been gearing up for the first significant content patch.
 Yes...
 Violet was spinning this crazy story about a gang of alchemists working to create the Perfect Androgyne.
 Really on some Jodorowsky shit, but she could make it work!

-Of course, all of a sudden, we needed to get the Korean language localisation out the door already.
+And all of a sudden, we needed to get the Korean language localisation out the door already.
 To get it tested.
-PURPLE was translating for her fans on the fly, and we were convinced we wouldn't get a chance like this again.
+PURPLE was translating for her fans on the fly, like an old lets play, and we were convinced we wouldn't get a chance like this again.

 One of my colleagues, Yeong-Mi, was actually Korean.
-So she ended up handling pretty much all the communications with the Korean publisher and localisation team, which was really not her department but it was a small company and she was an actual native speaker so... you know.
+She ended up handling pretty much all the communications with the Korean publisher and localisation team.
+Really not her department, but it was a small company and she was an actual native speaker so... you know.
 I feel bad about it in retrospect, it's not the netcode stuff she was hired to do (and did very well), but she seemed pretty stoked about all the attention it was getting at home.

 It was chaos for a while.
 But it really seemed like we'd pulled it off.
 There was decent activity on the multiplayer, word was spreading in indie gaming circles, and the times I actually got to see her, Violet was as excited as I'd ever seen.
 More so, even.
 I'm not sure how much she even slept.
-She was at the top of her game writing-wise, though, so I don't think anyone was too keen to tell her to slow down.
+She was at the top of her game, though, so I don't think anyone was too keen to tell her to slow down.

-Then...

 ---